 Located in Southern California, near major engineering employers in Los Angeles and Orange counties, the CSULB College of Engineering maintains strong connections with industry partners.
 Its emphasis on practical applications and project-based learning makes graduates highly sought after by industry.
-The College is known for developing innovators who design and implement practical solutions to meet present and future societal challenges.
+Founded in 1957, the College is known for developing innovators who design and implement practical solutions to meet present and future societal challenges.

 The College’s vision is to:

 - Contribute to solving the world’s most challenging problems: the environment, human health, energy, water, and poverty

 - Provide a welcoming home to all students, including women, persons with disabilities, veterans, and other underrepresented groups

 - Ensure the success of each and every student